Met Police receives potential evidence of war crimes in Ukraine

 On Monday, Boris Johnson said the discovery of mass graves near Kyiv was “sickening”.

-"The UK will not stand by whilst this indiscriminate and unforgivable slaughter takes place,” he added.
+“The UK will not stand by whilst this indiscriminate and unforgivable slaughter takes place”, he added.

 “We are working to ensure those responsible are held to account.
 We will not rest until justice is done.”

-Foreign secretary Liz Truss met her Ukrainian counterpart Dmytro Kuleba in Warsaw, ahead of talks where she will push for stronger economic sanctions against Russia.
+Foreign secretary Liz Truss met her Ukrainian counterpart Dmytro Kuleba in Warsaw ahead of talks where she will push for stronger economic sanctions against Russia.

 Mr Kuleba told a joint press conference that there were worse horrors committed by Russian forces than those witnessed in Bucha.

-"We are preparing for the new large-scale offensive by Russia in eastern Ukraine,” he said.
+“We are preparing for the new large-scale offensive by Russia in eastern Ukraine”, he said.

-"What you have seen, the horrors that we have seen in Bucha are just the tip of the iceberg of all the crimes that have been committed by the Russian army in the territory of Ukraine so far.
+“What you have seen, the horrors that we have seen in Bucha, are just the tip of the iceberg of all the crimes that have been committed by the Russian army in the territory of Ukraine so far.

 War Crimes Watch: Hard path to justice in Bucha atrocitiesShow all 10